-PartIII: Overview of Field Experiences
+Part III: Overview of Field Experiences

 The field-based experiences are planned so that the knowledge, theories and practices taught in the university classroom are applied in meaningful ways at selected points in the program.
 During the professional education coursework, teacher education candidates are required to observe and teach in selected classrooms, interview teachers, and reflect on lessons taught.
-Candidates develop and refine understanding of teaching and learning as a facilitative process and begin to apply principles of developmental/ constructivist theory through instructional practice.
+Candidates develop and refine understanding of teaching and learning as a facilitative process and begin to apply principles of developmental/constructivist theory through instructional practice.
 Learning about effective teaching, developing professional dispositions, and participating in field-based experiences provide candidates the opportunity to work directly with practitioners and school students at varying grade and developmental levels.
 Interaction with teaching candidates in all program areas is purposefully planned to allow for discussion of similarities and differences within field experiences.
 Field experiences begin with introductory field experiences during the teacher education candidate's junior year.
 The candidate then moves to the yearlong internship which includes the senior practicum and student teaching semesters.
 Teacher education candidates must have diverse placements for their field experiences.
 Field experiences should be completed in schools/districts and grade levels that are diverse in demographics and student population.
 Candidates will be placed in schools identified as Network of Partner Schools sites (NPS).

-Network of Partner Schools: Definition

-Network of Professional School sites (NPS) are specifically structured schools in which the P-12 MDE accredited school (public and private) and higher education faculty collaborate to:

-- Provide introductory, practicum and student teaching field experiences - Support and enable the professional development of school and higher education faculty - Support and enable inquiry directed at the improvement of practice - ♦ Support and enhance student achievement

-Network of Partner Schools (NPS) require the institutional commitment of colleges and universities, school districts and teacher organizations.

-Selection of Network of

-Network of Partner School (NPS) sites are used for field-based and clinical experiences for the early childhood, elementary, health and physical education, secondary, and special education programs.
-School districts have been identified as sites on the basis of the following criteria:
+Network of Partner Schools: Definition Network of Professional School sites (NPS) are specifically structured schools in which the P-12 MDE accredited school (public and private) and higher education faculty collaborate to: Provide introductory, practicum and student teaching field experiences Support and enable the professional development of school and higher education faculty Support and enable inquiry directed at the improvement of practice Support and enhance student achievement Network of Partner Schools (NPS) require the institutional commitment of colleges and universities, school districts and teacher organizations.
+Selection of Network of Network of Partner School (NPS) sites are used for field-based and clinical experiences for the early childhood, elementary, health and physical education, secondary, and special

-Partner Schools

-- Schools that have developed and implemented programs recognized professionally as significant - ♦ Schools committed to focus on programs for a diverse population of students and exhibit such populations - ♦ Schools with classroom teachers who are selected to become Clinical Instructors by their district and the university teacher education faculty because they demonstrate outstanding professional leadership, excellence in teaching and model facilitative learning consistent with the teacher education knowledge base, "Educators as Reflective Professionals" - Schools with classroom teachers who exhibit a desire for continuing growth and professional development of all their teachers - Schools committed to assuming responsibility for continuing growth and professional development - ♦ Schools committed to nurturing future professionals as part of their mission - Schools with Clinical Instructors who have received training by University Supervisors and the Student Advising and Field Experience office (SAFE) - Schools committed to exploring and generating new knowledge about teaching and learning - ♦ Schools in locations with a history of community support and potential for extending that support - ♦ Schools located in North and North Central Mississippi where clustering of university students is possible

-The following criteria are used for selection of Clinical Instructors:
+Partner Schools education programs.
+School districts have been identified as sites on the basis of the following criteria: Schools that have developed and implemented programs recognized professionally as significant Schoolscommitted to focus on programs for a diverse population of students and exhibit such populations Schools with classroom teachers who are selected to become Clinical Instructors by their district and the university teacher education faculty because they demonstrate outstanding professional leadership, excellence in teaching and model facilitative learning consistent with the teacher education knowledge base, "Educators as Reflective Professionals" Schools with classroom teachers who exhibit a desire for continuing growth and professional development of all their teachers Schools committed to assuming responsibility for continuing growth and professional development Schools committed to nurturing future professionals as part of their mission Schools with Clinical Instructors who have received training by University Supervisors and the Student Advising and Field Experience office (SAFE) Schools committed to exploring and generatingnew knowledge about teaching and learning Schoolsinlocationswitha historyofcommunitysupport and potential for extending thatsupport Schools located in North and North Central Mississippi where clustering of university students ispossible Diverse teaching experiences are part of field placement.
+Candidate placements are rated as diverse placements with certain metrics (high poverty, race/ethnicity).
+Criteria for Selection The following criteria are used for selection of Clinical Instructors: of Clinical Instructors Teacher commitment to professional development and to improvement of the NPS partnership Expressed interest in professional growth and development Ability to exhibit facilitative behaviors which focus on meaningful student to amin a meaningful student learning